 - landfill for hazardous waste,

 - landfill for non-hazardous waste, and

 - landfill for inert waste.

-5. (1) The Competent Authority shall, not later than 15 July Maximum quantities of biodegradable waste going to landfill.
-This strategy shall include measures to achieve the targets as set out in paragraph 2 including such measures as recycling, composting, biogas production or material and energy recovery.
+- 5. (1) The competent authority shall, not later than 15 July 2003, set up a national strategy for the purpose of the reduction of biodegradable waste going to landfill.
+This strategy shall include measures to achieve the targets as set out in subregulation (2) including such measures as recycling, composting, biogas production or material and energy recovery.

-(2) The Strategy shall ensure that by:

-B 261 8 D 2 01 U.

-(a) 15 July 2010 biodegradable waste going to landfill is reduced to 75% of the total amount by weight of biodegradable municipal waste produced in 1995;

-(b) 15 July 2013 biodegradable waste going to landfill is reduced to 50% of the total amount by weight of biodegradable municipal waste produced in 1995;

-(c) 15 July 2020 biodegradable waste going to landfill is reduced to 35% of the total amount by weight of biodegradable municipal waste produced in 1995.
+Maximum quantities of biodegradable municipal waste to be landfilled.

+- (2) The strategy shall ensure that by: - (a) 15 July 2010 biodegradable waste going to landfill is reduced to 75% of the total amount by weight of biodegradable municipal waste produced in 1995; - (b) 15 July 2013 biodegradable waste going to landfill is reduced to 50% of the total amount by weight of biodegradable municipal waste produced in 1995; and - (c) 15 July 2020 biodegradable waste going to landfill is reduced to 35% of the total amount by weight of biodegradable municipal waste produced in 1995. - 6.
+The following wastes shall not be accepted in a landfill: - liquid waste; - waste which, in the conditions of landfill, is explosive, corrosive, oxidising, highly flammable or flammable as defined in Schedule 2 of the Waste Regulations; - hospital and other clinical waste arising from medical or veterinary establishments, which are infectious as defined by property H9 of Schedule 2 of the Waste Regulations and waste falling within category 14 of Annex I.A of Council Directive 91/689/EEC of 12 December 1991 on hazardous waste, as amended by Council Directive 94/31/EC[†] of 27 June 1994; - from 15 July 2003, whole used tyres, excluding tyres used as engineering material; - from 15 July 2006, shredded used tyres;

-wastes not accepted 6.
-The following wastes shall not be accepted in a landfill:
+Wastes not accepted in a landfill.
+Amended by: L.N.
+146 of 2007.

-- liquid waste;

-- waste which, in the conditions of landfill, is explosive, corrosive, oxidising, highly flammable or flammable as defined in Schedule 2 of the Waste Management (Permit and Control) Regulations;

-- hospital and other clinical waste arising from medical or veterinary establishments, which are infectious as defined by property H9 of Schedule 2 of the Waste Management (Permit and Control) Regulations;

-- from 15 July 2003, whole used tyres, excluding tyres used as engineering material;

-- from 15 July 2006, shredded used tyres;
+^{}OJ L 377, 31.12.1991, p.
+20. †OJ L 168, 02.07.1994, p.
+28.

-- any other type of waste which does not fulfil the acceptance criteria determined in accordance with Schedule 2;

-- any other type of waste which the Competent Authority declares as not acceptable in a landfill.
+- any other type of waste which does not fulfil the acceptance criteria determined in accordance with Schedule 2; - any other type of waste which the competent authority declares as not acceptable in a landfill.